 There is slight male predilection.
 Usually occurs in the first decade of life with a mean age of 4.5 years 3.

-Pancreatoblastoma are a solid tumour, flesh-coloured on gross pathology.
+Pancreatoblastomas are solid tumours, flesh-coloured on gross pathology.
 They can occur in any part of the pancreas 4.

-Metastatic lesions in liver and lymphadenopathy has been reported in 35% of cases 3.
+Metastatic lesions in liver and lymphadenopathy have been reported in 35% of cases 3.

-They are usually large, well defined, heterogengous mass with solid and multilocular cystic areas that contain hyperechoic septae.
-Dilatation of biliary duct is not common as the tumors themselves are soft, though they are frequently large at presentation 3.
+They are usually large, well defined, heterogeneous mass with solid and multilocular cystic areas that contain hyperechoic septae.
+Dilatation of biliary duct is not common as the tumours themselves are soft, though they are frequently large at presentation 3.

-- usually relatively well defined and heterogenous due to solid and multilocular cystic components with enhancing septae
+- usually relatively well defined and heterogeneous due to solid and multilocular cystic components with enhancing septae

 - may demonstrate fine calcifications, similar to those seen in neuroblastoma